Voice Studio

 • Physical presentation and performance etiquette

-Please carefully read Prof. Laine’s policies, as follows:
+Please carefully read Dr. Laine’s policies, as follows:

-• Late Payments: In the event that payment is not received by the 15th, Prof. Laine will generate a new invoice with a $15 late fee.
-If outstanding charges are still not reconciled by the final day of the month, the student will be removed from Prof. Laine’s studio roster.
+• Late Payments: In the event that payment is not received by the 15th, Dr. Laine will generate a new invoice with a $15 late fee.
+If outstanding charges are still not reconciled by the final day of the month, the student will be removed from Dr. Laine’s studio roster.

 • Practicing: Students will be expected to practice on their own time and are encouraged to track their progress using a journal or a practice log.
 Students should plan to practice at least five times per week for 15-30 minutes at a time.